benhoff/blog/content/pages/about_me.rst

 My name is Ben Hoff.
 This is my blog.

+I graduated from the United States Air Force Academy with a bachelor's in Mechanical Engineering, and I've been programming since 2013.

-My plan is to work on several tutorials, including an extensive PyQt tutorial.
+My plan for this blog is to work on several tutorials, including an extensive PyQt tutorial.

 My main programming language is Python.
 I also know C++, although I don't program it often.